 Casey, born in 1944, attended St. Joseph High School.
 He later attended the University of Massachusetts, where he played football as a walk-on member of the team.
 He's buried in Dalton's Fairview Cemetery, a stones-throw away from his childhood home.

 Getting the Route 8 bridge between Dalton and Hinsdale dedicated in his honor was a four-year process, initiated by his brother Pat Casey and the Dalton Post of the American Legion.
-With the backing of town officials,
+With the backing of town officials, a bill was pushed through the state Legislature by Sen. Benjamin B. Downing and Rep. Paul Mark.
+Gov. Deval Patrick signed the legislation clearing the way for the ceremony early last April.

 "Dedications like this usually take awhile to accomplish," said Tom Callahan, a childhood friend of Casey's who served as the master of ceremonies at the event.
 "The persistence of Pat over the last four years, all local and state officials involved, as well as Pat's friends, Dalton Selectman Stu Sargent and Debbie Smith, have given us this opportunity today."